HippoCampusRobotics/HippoCampusRobotics.github.io/_pages/about.md

   <h1>HippoCampus Design</h1>
   The mechanical components of HippoCampus protect the electronics and consist of acrylic tubes and a base unit.
   The on-board electronics include ESCs, brushless DC motors, a LiPo battery, antennas, and system boards.
-  The HippoCampus platform uses the <a href="https://pixhawk.org/modules/pixhawk" target="_blank">Pixhawk</a> board as well as a Raspberry Pi 0.
+  The HippoCampus platform uses the <a href="https://store.mrobotics.io/mRo-PixRacer-R14-Official-p/auav-pxrcr-r14-mr.html" target="_blank">PixRacer</a> board as well as a Raspberry Pi4B.
   Firmware design is derived from the <a href="https://github.com/PX4/Firmware" target="_blank">PX4 project</a>.
   The HippoC stack allows for remote controlled and autonomous operations.
   The HippoC control architecture includes state estimators and controllers for different purposes.